Preventing Summer Reading Loss + Our Summer Reading Lists

 2. Join summer reading programs

 Our local library has a great summer reading program with wonderful incentives.
 The girls love to go sign up and usually earn their first prize in the first few weeks of summer.
-The Maestro and I are also able to participate in the adult version of the summer reading program and earn prizes right alongside the girls, which is really great.
+My husband and I are also able to participate in the adult version of the summer reading program and earn prizes right alongside the girls, which is really great.
 Adults need reading motivation, too!

 There are always lots of other reading programs around.
 Bookstores like Barnes & Noble have one, and so does Scholastic, for instance.
 Join them all!